November 28, 2019

 Joseph is a co-founder and Sr. Biologist with Fiera Biological and has 20 years of environmental research and management experience throughout western Canada and the Yukon.
 Over his career, Joseph has been involved in the design and implementation of a wide range of wildlife research and monitoring projects, including work on wolves, caribou, small mammals, songbirds, and fur-bearers.
 He was instrumental in developing winter tracking protocols for the Alberta Biodiversity Monitoring Institute (ABMI), and managed large scale monitoring initiatives for the ABMI for over 10 years.
 As part of services provided to the ABMI during that period, Joseph developed an instructional program for teaching consultants and ABMI staff to accurately identify tracks of Alberta wildlife species in snow.
+Joseph is certified Level III in Wildlife Track & Sign interpretation by the international standard for evaluating track and sign interpretation skills, CyberTracker, making him among the most qualified in Canada.
 He is widely recognized as one of the most experienced wildlife trackers in Alberta, and has managed and conducted track surveys on an impressive range of winter-occurring terrestrial species throughout Alberta, including work specifically on; caribou, deer, lynx, marten, moose, mountain goat, weasel, wolves, and small mammals (mice and voles).

 This Wildlife Snow-tracking for Professionals course will be limited to 8 individuals.
 For more information you may email Joseph Litke at jlitke[at]fieraconsulting.ca.
 Spots will be filled on a first-come basis.
 Registration opens December 1, 2019.
 Registration closes January 10, 2020.

 $500.00 +tax.
 [Registration Link] 50% discount for full-time students.
 Contact us directly for a discount code.